dsaunders88/ds-blog-lume/src/projects/2023-10-01_harry-allen-website.md

 docTitle: Harry Allen Consulting Website • Daniel Saunders
 image:
   src: harry-allen-featured
-  alt: Home screen of Harry Allen Environmental Consulting.
-A color scheme of greens of oranges, and a main heading that says "Restoring and reclaiming our world."
+  alt: "Home screen of Harry Allen Environmental Consulting.
+A color scheme of greens of oranges, and a main heading that says 'Restoring and reclaiming our world.'"
 summary: Raising awareness and restoring microplastics-contaminated environments.
 client: Harry Allen
 tags: